Blake Ball: Acting career

-Personal
+Personal life

 Prior to becoming a professional hockey player, Ball had served as a police officer in Toronto.
 Ball had also worked as a masked professional wrestler in the Toronto area.
 "I wasn't supposed to do it," said Ball, "but like those (teammates) who wrestled in Macon, I wore a mask, so no one could tell who I was."
 Ball also admitted that he wrestled under different aliases.

 After his retirement from hockey, Ball worked for a construction company in Grand Junction, Colorado operating heavy equipment such as bulldozers.

-Death

 Ball died January 20, 2006, in Kitchener from natural causes, brought on from dementia and Alzheimer's disease.
 He was 67 years old.
 He predeceased his parents, Jessie and Blake Ball, who also died that year.
 He is survived by his children.